When Must Exposure Control Plans Be Updated

 When new or modified procedures affect occupational exposure

 Procedures aren't the same as tasks.
-A task is what someone does.
+Practically speaking, a task is what someone does.
 A procedure is how they do it.

 Or you change your sharps disposal protocol.
-Practically speaking, new containers.
-Here's the thing — new locations.
-New fill-line rules.
+Because of that, new fill-line rules.
+New containers.
+New locations.
 That's a procedure change.
 Update the plan.

 When new or modified equipment affects occupational exposure

 You buy a new safety-engineered sharp device.
+Which procedures it's used for.
+The plan must be updated to reflect it.
 Great — that's an engineering control.
-On top of that, the plan must be updated to reflect it.
+That said, which employees use it.
 Which device.
-Even so, which procedures it's used for.
-Which employees use it.
 Training documentation.

 You replace a biosafety cabinet.
-Still, you install a new ventilation system.
+Think about it: you install a new ventilation system.
 You change the type of PPE available — say, switching from latex to nitrile gloves, or adding face shields with better splash protection.

 Every equipment change that touches exposure control belongs in the plan.